Are you an investor or business owner looking to give Regulation Crowdfunding a try?

 The beauty of a rev share is in its simplicity and flexibility.
-A business knows exactly how much they will pay out, but their growth rate will determine how quickly they pay it back.
-And for the investor (that may also be a customer) – this is one of the coolest “cash-back” rewards programs I can think of!
+A business knows exactly how much it will pay out, but its growth rate will determine how quickly they pay it back.
+And for the investor, this debt-investment vehicle provides the possibility of a short timeline for repayment so long as revenue remains high.

 What’s a SAFE?